Breeje16/Lit-Actions-Automation-Tool/README.md

 # Lit Actions Automation Tool (Still Under Development)

-It will be Completed by End of Next week.

 About Project: It is an event listening solution for Lit Actions.
 This will allow developers to write Actions that are executed when a specified on (or off) chain event occurs.